DUNAS team & partners at Hacienda la Esperanza Nature Reserve.

 The mission of the Climate Science Alliance (Alliance) is to safeguard natural and human communities in the face of a changing climate.
 We do this through leading activities and creating partnerships which increase awareness of climate change impacts, promote solutions, and facilitate action.

-The Alliance will partner with Para La Naturaleza (PLN) to launch Climate Kids-Puerto Rico.
-Climate Kids has served as very successful approach to engaging youth, families, and educators in understanding regionally relevant climate impacts and solutions.
+The Alliance is partnering with Para La Naturaleza (PLN) to launch Climate Kids-Puerto Rico.
+Climate Kids has served as a very successful approach to engaging youth, families, and educators in understanding regionally relevant climate impacts and solutions.
 The Climate Kids program tailors climate science and solutions that are based on community values and cultural priorities.
-As part of this project, Climate Kids will assist PLN to design climate communications and integrate information about the sand dune restoration project into PLN’s outreach and educational programs at the Hacienda la Esperanza Nature Reserve.
+As part of this project, Climate Kids is assisting PLN in designing climate communications and integrating information about the sand dune restoration project into PLN’s outreach and educational programs at the Hacienda la Esperanza Nature Reserve.

 Dr. Amber Pairis

 Para La Naturaleza is a unit of the non-profit Conservation Trust of Puerto Rico and protects 32,000 acres across 60 Natural Protected Areas.
 Last year, 6,480 volunteers committed over 75,000 hours to help PLN plant new trees, clean rivers, and conduct research.
 With a strong volunteer base, some of which are already engaged on monitoring the sand dunes, PLN is well suited to take on citizen scientist based restoration and monitoring.
 PLN also has a strong education program connecting community members to the Hacienda la Esperanza Reserve.
 PLN and Dr. Isabel Rivera-Collazo have collaborated for years on studying the sand dunes in northern Puerto Rico, laying the groundwork for this project.